 Symptoms and Diagnosis

 Some people may have a balance problem without realizing it.
 Others might think they have a problem, but are too embarrassed to tell their doctor, friends, or family.
-You can help identify a possible balance problem by asking yourself some key questions and, if necessary, having your balance checked by a doctor.
+Here are common symtoms experienced by people with a balance disorder.

 Questions to Ask Yourself